lex120/Assignment_Tracker/README.md

 ### Packaged App Notes

-- Include CSV files in same directory
+- Include CSV files in the same directory
 - macOS may require folder permissions
 - First launch may prompt for access